twilio/twilio-voice.js/README.md

 now in GA and we recommend all customers migrate in order to continue receiving future feature additions.
 For help on migrating from 1.x, see our [migration guide](https://www.twilio.com/docs/voice/client/migrating-to-js-voice-sdk-20).

-#### Pilot Versioning Note
-During the pilot phase, the GitHub release artifact was referred to as `2.0.0`.
-This has been retroactively corrected to the appropriate tag, `2.0.0-preview.1`.
-With GA, we move to `2.0.0` formally.
-This versioning fix was necessary to properly follow semantic versioning rules.

 @twilio/voice-sdk
 =================